 We are committed to putting people who use our services first.
 This includes collecting and responding to their views and experiences and ensuring that they can access the information they need to make informed choices about their care.

-Where possible documents are provided in both PDF (Portable Document Format) and Word format.
+All hyperlinks will open up a new browser tab.
+Documents are provided in either PDF (Portable Document Format) or Word (.docx) format.
 We will indicate clearly the file type of each download.
-If you have trouble accessing a document please contact us using our feedback form.
-(Please note that Word documents are provided in the most recent .docx format)
+If you have trouble downloading a document or find a broken link please contact us using our Get In Touch form.

 We do not use colour to convey vital information.

 All relevant images have text descriptions explaining what the image is about and will be displayed if you hover your cursor over the image.